elwiderman/shadystuffs/wp-content/plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 * <strong>Customization of shipping label</strong>: Shipping labels can be customized by adding barcodes, tracking numbers, and more.
 * <strong>Option to bulk print</strong>: Bulk print all labels from orders page.
 * <strong>Send invoice PDF by email</strong>: Enable stores to send PDF invoice by email.
+* <strong>Generate UBL Invoices</strong>: Generate and print UBL and XML invoices for WooCommerce orders.
 * <strong>Print invoice from My-Account page:</strong> Allow logged-in customers to print their invoice from the My-Account page.
 * <strong>Choose invoice template</strong>: Choose from classic and standard invoice templates.
 * <strong>Auto-generate customized invoice number</strong>: Auto-generate customized invoice number with provision to set prefix, suffix as well as padding (number of digits of the invoice number) for your invoice number or, set order number as the invoice number.